Aksu mountain kingdom and Uzbekistan's Silk Road

 Overnight at the hotel.

 Day 10.
-Osh (sightseeing).
 Osh – Rishtan – Kokand (180 km, 5 h).
+Rishtan (sightseeing).

-Transfer to the land border with Uzbekistan.
-Border formalities.
+Transfer to the Kyrgyz-Uzbek border, customs formalities.

 Meals: breakfast.